mshibanami/redirect-web/docs/export-or-import-rules.md

 ![Menubar > File](assets/menubar-file.png)

-If you want to export the rules in the format compatible with [Einar Egilsson's Redirector](https://einaregilsson.com/redirector/), press the Option key (`⌥`) on the context menu or the menubar, then you'll see these:
+If you want to export your rules in the format compatible with [Einar Egilsson's Redirector](https://einaregilsson.com/redirector/), press the Option key (`⌥`) on the context menu or the menubar, then you'll see these:

 ![Menubar > File (Redirector)](assets/menubar-file-redirector.png)